 26. Least Corrupt Nation in the World

-According to the Corruption Perception Index, New Zealand is the least corrupt nation in the world (tied with Denmark).
+One of the most flattering facts about New Zealand is that, according to the Corruption Perception Index, it’s the least corrupt nation in the world (tied with Denmark).

 27. No Snakes!